 From December 2016 to March 2018 MPD Congo realized a water drilling campaign in order to provide access to quality water for the local population.
 In total seven water drill holes were sunk and fully equipped with pumping facilities in the area of the project.
-The MPD team continues to maintain and repair the pump when necessary.
+In 2019, the MPD team continued to maintain and repair the pump when necessary.